Allocate pallets avoiding axle overload

 The optimal arrangement of 20 pallets in a six-axle vehicle

 18 pallets with cargo can be loaded into the considered five-axis vehicle, 20 pallets into the six-axis vehicle.
 Both arrangements comply with axial load limits, not exceeding normative 10 tons per axle.
-The center of gravity control is essential, thus we recommend using professional software for estimations.
+However the centre of gravity control is essential, thus we recommend using professional software for estimations.